-Category 2: rent range ZAR17 000 - ZAR21 900 + pp/semester
+Category 1: rent range ZAR15 500 - ZAR17 999 pp/semester Category 2: rent range ZAR18 000 - ZAR21 900 + pp/semester

-Category 2 rooms are generally larger than category I rooms and some of the rooms may have private bathrooms.
+Category 2 rooms are generally larger than category 1 rooms and some of the rooms may have private bathrooms.
 Please indicate whether you would like a single or double room.
 Most rooms are single, but there are some double rooms for couples or students who want to share.
 Most of the houses are within walking distance of the campus (less than 2.5km).
 Because of its location on the slopes of Table Mountain, the UCT campus is very steep and there is a University Shuttle route that transports students from Lower and Middle campus to Upper campus.
 Public transport in the form of mini-bus taxis is also available along Main Road.